15 Fixes for Beauty Problems Everyone Has but No One Talks About - E! Online

 The Problem- Butt Acne; The Fix- BellamiLuxx Butt Acne Clearing Lotion

 This is another one of those skin issues that no one talks about, however, butt acne, aka "buttne," is definitely a thing.
 This cream is what you need to clear up butt acne and inflammation.
-It's antibacterial, moisturizing, and repairing.
+It's antibacterial, moisturizing, and repairing, according to the brand.
 Once you clear that skin up, you can keep applying this lotion as a preventative treatment.

 Some Amazon customers say this is a "miracle product."
 One elaborated, "I will break out from wearing workout leggings for too long.
 Or tight clothing in general!
 I recently moved to a beach city and I am constantly wearing a bathing suit, I've been SO self conscious about my butt that some days I wouldn't even want to go to the beach or wear my super cute bikinis because of my butt breakouts, so I would wear my more covered bathing suits.
 This has been a saving grace."